dgopsq/netgrep/README.md

     console.log('Metadata', output.metadata)
   });

-// There is a convenience method to do batched searches
+// There is a convenient method to do batched searches
 // to multiple urls.
 Using `searchBatch` the resulting `Promise`
 // will resolve only after the completion of all the searches.
 NG.searchBatch([